 A transcript from the above video is located below:

-We’ll see you again next week.
+God bless you.
+I’ll see you next week.